This technical article was updated on July 23, 2020.

-When sampling at 1kSPS, the typical power consumption of integrated ADCs in several low-power microcontrollers (MCUs) is often greater than the power consumption of a discrete ADC (Figure 1).Therefore, you can actually reduce overall system power consumption by placing the ADS7042 external to the microcontroller and turning off the microcontroller’s integrated ADC.
+When sampling at 1kSPS, the typical power consumption of integrated ADCs in several low-power microcontrollers (MCUs) is often greater than the power consumption of a discrete ADC (Figure 1).Therefore, you can actually reduce overall system power consumption by placing a low-power ADC, like the ADS7042 external to the microcontroller and turning off the microcontroller’s integrated ADC.
 In fact, TI’s ADS7042 ultra-low-power 12-bit ADC consumes only 234nW of power when sampling at 1kSPS.

 Figure 1: Power consumption of integrated ADCs vs. the ADS7042 at 1kSPS

 An added benefit of using a discrete ADC instead of an integrated ADC is that you can keep the converter near the sensor signal to minimize noise pickup.
 A discrete ADC can also help expand the number of analog input channels that the microcontroller can support.